Get out of a timeshare legally - Timeshare Law

 The requirements stipulate that the timeshare resort must comply with financial and safety regulations; however, they do not provide any rules of conduct for employees of the resort or consequences for mistreatment of clients and fraudulent sales practices.
 These timeshare laws may protect the physical safety of the timeshare employees and tourists while they are visiting the property, but do not enforce ethical business practices.

-Five days to get out of a timeshare legally
+How to get out of a timeshare legally within five days

 The Mexican Consumer Protection Agency, PROFECO, has a 5 day right of rescission timeshare law.
 This timeshare law was put in place to protect consumers who make quick purchases without having time to read the entire contract.
 If you purchased a timeshare within the past 5 days, make sure that you read every clause of your timeshare contract very carefully.
 Unfortunately, it is common in the Mexican timeshare industry for the salespeople to make false promises of rental or resale income in order to close a sale.
 There will often be a clause contradicting this promise in the written contract.